thainararogerio/CoworkingSpaceProject/Docs/trabalho.md

 	cd_multa int not null primary key,
 	cd_reserva int not null references reserva(cd_reserva),
 	vl_multa numeric(8,2),
-	dt_pagto date
+	dt_pagto datetime
 );

-select * from cliente
 select * from tp_equipamento
+select * from equipamento
 select * from tp_sala
 select * from sala
-select * from equipamento
+select * from sala_equipamento

 select * from localidade
+select * from cliente
 select * from reserva

-select * from sala_equipamento
+select * from multa

 Objetivo: informatizar estabelecimentos